daolinh336/Crackling-AWS/README.md

 ## Step 5: Verify Deployment

-After the workflow finishes:
+After the workflow finishes, it will generate two links.
+One for the web application that you use to start the guide design process, and another for a back-end access (the API; for advanced users only).

-* Check your AWS account to confirm resources are created (Lambda, S3, DynamoDB, SQS, etc.).
+Optionally, check your AWS account to confirm resources are created (Lambda, S3, DynamoDB, SQS, etc.).
-* The deployed stack will use the AWS account you configured in the secrets.

 ## Step 6: Access Crackling Cloud